 Destiny 2 is a much simpler game than its predecessor, but that doesn’t mean it’s simple.
 There are a lot of numbers, currencies, and strategies to get your head around.

-The tips in this post are based on about 60-70 hours of play, during which I’ve reviewed the game and completed almost everything there is to complete.
-I’m sure that as I play over the next few weeks—and as the Raid, Trials of the Nine, and Faction Rally open up—my sense of Destiny 2 will expand.
+The tips in this post are mostly based on about 60-70 hours of play, during which I reviewed the game and completed almost everything there is to complete.

 I initially published this on 9/13/2017, and have given it one revision on 9/22/2017.
-I’ll probably update it at least once more.
-For now, here are my tips for playing Destiny 2.
+I gave it one last update on 10/24/2017, as the PC version just came out and I’d put a lot more time into the game.
+Here are my tips for playing Destiny 2.

 BIG-PICTURE STUFF TO KEEP IN MIND

 Let’s start with some broad ideas to keep in mind while you play.
 Nothing major, nothing specific; just big ideas.